drumjoss/resume-tailoring/career_log/career-log.md

 - Created integration tests to simulate back-end operations in **node.js**, with the emulated back-end running on a **Raspberry Pi 3**/**Zero W**.
 - Ubuntu 24 and Windows 11 VM Creation and management to configure and use the product.
 - Created a hardware test device to simulate alert cases, driven by **node.js** tests sequencing and running on a **Arduino UNO R4 WiFi**, and on a **Raspberry Pi Zero W** with **Python** **Flask**.
-- Proof on concept of a Yocto based autonomous robot for indoor localization algorithm validation.
+- Proof of concept of a Yocto based autonomous robot for indoor localization algorithm validation.
   [tags: test-automation, hardware-test-bench, nodejs, raspberry-pi, arduino, yocto, backend-integration]